JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 You can set up post-commit hooks to decrease this load and speed up detecting new changes.
 In this case, whenever a new commit is pushed to the remote repository, a VCS provider will instantly send TeamCity a request to check for recent changes.

-> This article explains how to configure VCS webhooks that notify TeamCity about new repository changes.
+> This article explains how to configure VCS commit hooks that notify TeamCity about new repository changes.
 To read about TeamCity webhooks that notify third-party services about specific TeamCity events (starting and canceling builds, registering new agents, and so on), refer to the following article instead: [](teamcity-webhooks.md).
 >
 {type="note"}

 ## Overview

-### Common Webhook Information
+### Common Commit Hook Information

-A webhook utilizes [TeamCity REST API](https://www.jetbrains.com/help/teamcity/rest/quick-start.html) to issue commands for the TeamCity server.
+Commit hooks utilizes [TeamCity REST API](https://www.jetbrains.com/help/teamcity/rest/quick-start.html) to issue commands for the TeamCity server.
 The recommended approach for post-commit hooks is to issue a command to check for new commits pushed to a remote repository.
 To do this, a webhook should send the `POST` request to the [/app/rest/vcs-root-instances](https://www.jetbrains.com/help/teamcity/rest/manage-vcs-roots.html) endpoint:

 ```Shell
 <TeamCityServerURL>/app/rest/vcs-root-instances/commitHookNotification?locator=<vcsRootInstancesLocator>